-Every year, the Union Public Service Commission (UPSC) conducts the Civil Services Exam in three stages: Prelims, Mains, and Interview.
+Every year, the Union Public Service Commission (UPSC) conducts the Civil Services Exam in three stages: Mistakes To Avoid While Preparing for UPSC Prelims, Mains, and interviews.
 Every year, the Preliminary exam, that is qualifying in nature.

 - Having no study plan: